 Not surprisingly, over the course of the past 7 or 8 years, one of the leading causes of injury to present to my office in high school- and college-aged girls isn’t field hockey or girls basketball, it’s cheerleading.
 This sport is becoming more and more competitive at younger and younger ages, and the stunts are becoming trickier to coordinate and perform right away.
-A Live Science article in 2008 stated that cheering was “the girls’ most dangerous sport”, and has the statistics listed even higher than what I’ve posted through my office and 22 years of experience.
+A Live Science article in 2008 stated that cheering was “the girls’ most dangerous sport”, and has the statistics listed even higher than what I’ve posted through my office and 32 years of experience.
 Just Google ‘cheerleading injury statistics’ and you’re bound to come up with pages of publications that have drawn attention to these staggering numbers.
 Even with training and proper form, basket tosses are uneven, pyramids lose stabilization, and spotters miss catching a falling girl.
-The resulting injuries are a bit more involved because the cheering squads typically wear no padding – and this causes more bruising, concussions, joint sprains and fractures.
+The resulting cheerleading injuries are a bit more involved because the cheering squads typically wear no padding – and this causes more bruising, concussions, joint sprains and fractures.

 So, what do you do if you get injured?
 Most often the injuries seen in my office are shoulder sprains, muscle strains, knee sprains, hip and thigh strains and contusions, sprained ankles and wrists(from overextension).
 Occasionally, an errand elbow will hit someone in the head causing a concussion, a headache or even a whiplash!
 But treating these injuries is what the office excels in – joint and muscle sprains and strains of the spine and extremities – and getting the girls back on the squad quickly and able to perform the stunts again, just like getting a football player back in the game so he can play at his full capacity.
 It’s really no different.

-But another benefit from chiropractic care is addressing the symmetry and balance of the individual in order to get them to perform at their greatest level.
+But another benefit from chiropractic care for cheerleading injuries is addressing the symmetry and balance of the individual in order to get them to perform at their greatest level.
 Being able to perform a walk-over with either leg forward, the splits – bilaterally, or reverse-walkovers to either side – is a sign of symmetry and is a great asset to a cheering squad – should the routine require a one-sided symmetrical performance.
 Often times, just having the ability to do these things ONE way is great…but wouldn’t BOTH ways be INCREDIBLE??
-My office works to improve stability and coordination by balancing the structure(frame) of the individual.
+Chiropractic care works to improve stability and coordination by balancing the structure(frame) of the individual.
 Spinal adjustments achieve this by restoring lost joint mobility, while addressing other health concerns that may be contributing to the loss – like scoliosis, sway-back, hyperkyphosis and uneven leg lengths.